List of Berserk characters

-The Berserk manga series and its adaptations feature a cast of characters created by Kentaro Miura.
+The Japanese manga series Berserk and its adaptations feature a cast of characters created by Kentaro Miura.
 The series takes place in a dark fantasy setting loosely based on medieval Europe.
-Berserk follows the intertwined fates of Guts, a solitary mercenary, and Griffith, leader of the mercenary Band of the Hawk.
+Berserk follows the intertwined fates of the swordsman Guts and Griffith, leader of the mercenary Band of the Hawk.
 The narrative explores Griffith's demonic transformation after forming a pact with supernatural forces, and the profound consequences this has on both characters.

 Main characters

 Guts

 Guts (ガッツ, Gattsu) is a wandering mercenary who fights for various companies before being defeated by Griffith and forced into the Band of the Hawk.
 Raised in a mercenary band by Shisu, a kind prostitute, and later by its leader, Gambino, Guts eventually joins—and later leaves—the Band of the Hawk.
-His complex relationship with Griffith drives much of the series' story.
+His complex relationship with Griffith drives much of the series's story.
 After the Eclipse, where he loses his left forearm and right eye, Guts swears revenge against Griffith, reborn as the godlike Femto.
+He eventually becomes known as the "Black Swordsman" (黒い剣士, Kuroi Kenshi).
 Following a two-year separation, he reunites with Casca and, after the Incarnation Ceremony, sets out with a new group of companions.

 Griffith

-Griffith (グリフィス, Gurifisu), the "White Hawk," leads the mercenary Band of the Hawk with unmatched skill and ambition.
+Griffith (グリフィス, Gurifisu), the "White Hawk", leads the mercenary Band of the Hawk with unmatched skill and ambition.
 His rise to power in Midland's war against Tudor is tied to the Crimson Behelit, an "Egg of the King" prophesied to grant power.
 His downfall begins when Guts leaves the Hawks, leading Griffith to recklessly seduce Princess Charlotte.
 After a year of torture, he sacrifices his followers to become Femto (フェムト, Femuto), a demonic God Hand member.
 Reborn through the Incarnation Ceremony, Griffith rebuilds his army with Apostles, conquers Midland, and defeats the Kushan Empire.
 He merges the physical and astral worlds, establishing the utopian Falconia as his kingdom.
 As Femto, he wields godlike powers including causality manipulation and spatial manipulation.